kanevk/trump-charts/README.md

  - the mentions his childre are calculated in total for the whole period
  - all words are queried insensitive due to simplicity and explicty.
 There is a mechanics of finding different versions of a word.

+Future optimizations:
+ - we can make a single query for `Tweet.find_democracy_occurrences_by_year`
+ - we can use PostgreSQL `tsvector` structure to store the tweets, since this will optmize the search
+ - we can have parallel resolvers

 ## Setup

 Pre-requiremets: ruby, bundler, docker-compose, node, yarn